dbuonomo/community-store-import/README.md

 Product groups can be specified by name in a column named pProductGroups.
 Separate each group name with a comma.
 If the product group does not exist, it will be created.
 This field is optional.

 ## Roadmap
+* Use a queue to process data
 * Add a summary and confirmation before import
 * Add option to skip product updates
-* Interrogate database for non-null (required) fields
-* Allow image IDs to be specified for each product
+* Support image IDs in CSV data
+* Add support for Community Store 2.x
 * Dispatch concrete5 events
-* Add support for Community Store 2.x
 * Test with older versions of Community Store